 Big Finish review-Torchwood: The Red List

-The pandemic may have stalled plans for the official seventh series of Torchwood, but producers James Goss and Scott Handcock haven’t just rested on their laurels this year, like the rest of us.
-In the past 12 months, they’ve given us Torchwood tales about mould, coffee shops and Sontarans.
-We’ve also seen the return of Yvonne Hartman, Zachary Cross, Billis Manger and, Adam Smith.
-I’ve barely managed to take the bins out and these guys have continued giving us the best version of Torchwood on any medium.
+The pandemic may have halted plans for the official seventh series of Torchwood, but producers James Goss and Scott Handcock have been anything but idle.
+In the past 12 months, they have delivered Torchwood tales ranging from mould to coffee shops, featuring the return of Yvonne Hartman, Zachary Cross, Billis Manger, and Adam Smith.
+While most of us have struggled to take out the trash, these two have continued to give us the best version of Torchwood on any medium.

-This month’s release teams up Mr Colchester with a modern-day version of Ace AKA Dorothy McShane, for an adventure set in South America.
-The duo is both independently there to investigate a revolution but are stuck in a hotel under quarantine.
+Their latest release features Mr Colchester teaming up with a modern-day version of Ace, aka Dorothy McShane, for an adventure set in South America.
+Both are there to investigate a revolution but are stuck in a hotel under quarantine.

-Scott Handcock, as always, is a fantastic director who is able to get real genuine and believable performances from the three cast members.
-Steve Foxon’s sound design is flawless and perfectly encapsulates the Latin ambience and compliments Blair Mowat’s music incredibly well.
+Scott Handcock’s direction is fantastic, eliciting genuine and believable performances from the cast members.
+The sound design by Steve Foxon perfectly captures the Latin ambience and complements Blair Mowat’s music incredibly well.

-It’s difficult to review this audio fully, as it’s impossible to do so without spoiling.
-So I will say, it’s a lot of fun and features the best-written characters from both Torchwood and Doctor Who.
-It ends on a cliffhanger and I for one, hope this isn’t the last we’ve heard from Colchester and Ace.
+While it is difficult to provide a complete review without spoilers, the audio is a lot of fun and features the best-written characters from both Torchwood and Doctor Who.
+The cliffhanger ending leaves listeners wanting more, and I hope this isn’t the last we hear from Colchester and Ace.

 Torchwood: The Red List is available to purchase from the Big Finish site and goes on general release on the 31st January 2022.